Ki11erRabbit/koru/README.md

 # Koru Edit
-A text editor written in my language Rowan and configurable in Koru Scheme.
+A text editor written in my Rust and Guile Scheme
 This editor is inspired by Emacs and Kakoune.

 ## Why Koru